CenterForOpenScience/SHARE/README.md

 ImpactStory: https://github.com/se8ea/Impact-Story

-Crossref: Evaluated API and libraries - Xander
+CrossRef: Evaluation of API and libraries by Xander.

-ArXive: Evaluation started by Peter.
+arXiv.org: Evaluation started by Peter.

-OAI-PM: Evaluation being conducted by Faye.
+OAI-PMH: Evaluation being conducted by Faye.

 Conflict Management
 -----

-Casey and Faye evaluated and prototype conflict management with [FuzzyWuzzy](https://github.com/seatgeek/fuzzywuzzy).
+Casey and Faye evaluated and prototyped conflict management with [FuzzyWuzzy](https://github.com/seatgeek/fuzzywuzzy).
 On hold until Core is further developed.

 About SHARE
 -----